Ottoman frigate Taif: Crimean War

 Taif saw action during the Crimean War.
 In September 1853, the Ottoman fleet organized three squadrons in the Black Sea as tensions with Russia rose.
 Taif was assigned to a squadron consisting of her three sister ships, under the command of Mustafa Pasha, with Taif serving as his flagship.
 The squadron was tasked with patrolling the eastern Black Sea coast of the Ottoman Empire, including Circassia and Georgia.
 On 19 November, after the start of the war, Pasha took his squadron to Sinop to meet another squadron under Osman Pasha; while en route on 9 November, Taif and the other frigates encountered the Russian frigate Flora off Pitsunda but were unable to defeat her in a seven-hour battle.
 They scored only two hits on the Russian vessel, inflicting no damage, while the Ottoman frigates were hit several times, with Taif requiring to be taken under tow to Sinop.

 After arriving in Sinop, Mustafa attempted to convince Osman to withdraw from the exposed position, but the latter refused so Mustafa sent three of his ships back to Constantinople, remaining behind aboard Taif.
 Osman's squadron was subsequently annihilated at the Battle of Sinop on 30 November, but Taif survived the battle to retreat to the capital.
 Mustafa had seen the Russian fleet approach and quickly got steam worked up in Taif's boilers, allowing her to leave the harbor before the attack began.
 She was the only Ottoman warship to escape the disaster; while she steamed to escape the Russian fleet, she was pursued by the Russian frigate Kulevchi.
-The two frigates exchanged a heavy fire, but Kulvechi was unable to slow Taif down and she was able to escape.
+The two frigates exchanged a heavy fire, but Kulevchi was unable to slow Taif down and she was able to escape.
 After breaking free, Taif encountered Russian reinforcements commanded by Vladimir Kornilov, but the latter's ships were too slow to catch Taif.
 The destruction of the fleet at Sinop drastically reduced the ability of the Ottoman Navy to take an active role in the war, and thereafter the Anglo-French fleets led the effort against the Russian Black Sea Fleet.